gergosofalvi/mysql-query-gui/README.md

 ## Acknowledgment

-The development of this application was greatly assisted by OpenAI's ChatGPT, an AI langu
+The development of this application was greatly assisted by OpenAI's ChatGPT, an AI language model, which provided solutions and insights during the creation process.

+## Contributing

+Contributions to this project are welcome.
+To contribute, please follow these steps:
+1. Fork the repository on GitHub.
+2. Create a new branch with a descriptive name (`git checkout -b feature/your-feature-name`).
+3. Make your changes and commit them (`git commit -m "Add your commit message"`).
+4. Push your changes to your forked repository (`git push origin feature/your-feature-name`).
+5. Create a pull request on the main repository to merge your changes.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+## Contact

+If you have any questions or feedback, feel free to contact the project maintainer via email at [maintainer@example.com](mailto:maintainer@example.com).

+Enjoy using the Database Administration Web Application!